HishamAlNaji/Learning-Journal/read02.md

 ##### An IDE (Integrated Development Environment) is really a suite of different software all coming together.
 An IDE is a text editor, a file manager, a compiler, and a debugger all in one software package.

+### you can find more specs. in this [link](https://codefellows.github.io/code-102-guide/curriculum/class-02/Choosing-A-Text-Editor--The-Older-Coder.pdf)